“It’s not down in any map; true places never are. ” Herman Melville

 Peperoni al Forno Conditi

-Ingredients: 2 to 3 slices stale white peasant bread, 3 red bell peppers, 3 yellow bell peppers, 1/4 cup oil cured black olives pitted and chopped, 3 anchovy fillets finely chopped, 1/4 salt cured capers drained, 1 cup minced flat leaf parsley, 4 tablespoons olive oil, flaky salt such as Maldon
+Ingredients: 2 to 3 slices stale white peasant bread, 3 red bell peppers, 3 yellow bell peppers, 1/4 cup oil cured black olives pitted and chopped, 3 anchovy fillets finely chopped, 1/4 cup salt cured capers drained and rinsed, 1 cup minced flat leaf parsley, 4 tablespoons olive oil, flaky salt such as Maldon

 - Cut the stale bread into rough chunks and pulse in a food processor until course crumbs.
 Spread crumbs on plate or paper towel and set aside to crisp up and dry out.

-- Heat the oven to 375 F. Line a baking sheet with aluminum foil.
+- Heat the oven to 375 F. Line a baking sheet with parchment paper.
 Wash and dry the peppers and arrange on baking sheet.
 Bake for 45 minutes turning the peppers every 10 minutes with a tong.
 By the end they should be all blistered and soft with juices escaping.

 - Remove peppers, allow to cool until able to handle.
 Remove plug, seeds, skins.
 Tear or cut the pepper flesh into bite size strips or pieces.

 - Put the salad together: Arrange peppers on platter or plate, sprinkle the plate of peppers with breadcrumbs, olives, anchovies, capers, parsley and drizzle with olive oil.
 Mix gently or just layer, and add a few pinches of salt to taste.
 Serve right away or let sit at room temperature, covered, for up to 4 hours before serving.
-If you’re not serving the peppers right away, don’t sprinkle on the breadcrumbs until the last minute.
-That way the retain the crunch.
+If you’re not serving the peppers right away, don’t sprinkle on the breadcrumbs until the last minute, that way they will retain the crunch.

 The Best Nicoise Salad